microsoft/industry/telco/docs/telco-networking.md

 - To ensure resiliency, a minimum of three separate availability zones are present in all availability zone-enabled regions.
 Availability zones are designed so that if one zone is affected, regional services, capacity, and high availability are supported by the remaining two zones.
 - Azure regions are designed to offer protection against localized disasters with availability zones and protection from regional or large geography disasters with disaster recovery, by making use of another region
 - Azure availability zones are connected by a high-performance network with a round-trip latency of less than 2 ms.
-- Azure availability-zones enabled services can be either zone redundant, with automatic replication across zones, or zonal, with instances pinned to a specific zone..
+- Azure availability-zones enabled services can be either zone redundant, with automatic replication across zones, or zonal, with instances pinned to a specific zone.
 - Availability zones is currently [available](https://docs.microsoft.com/azure/availability-zones/az-overview#azure-regions-with-availability-zones) in many Azure regions.
   - Some geographies, have region pairs, where one Azure region supports availability zones while the other does not.
 - Azure virtual network spans across availability zones when created in a region that supports them.